symmy596/Polypy/README.md

 </p>

-The code has been developed to analyse DL_POLY and DL_MONTE calculations however other codes can be incorporated if there is user demand. `polypy` is currently only equipped to deal with orthogonal unit cells, but future development will adress other unit cells.
+The code has been developed to analyse DL_POLY and DL_MONTE calculations however other codes can be incorporated if there is user demand.
 `polypy` was developed during a PhD project and as such the functionality focuses on the research questions encountered during that project, which we should clarify are wide ranging.
 Code contributions aimed at expanding the code to new of problems are encouraged.

 `polypy` is free to use.

 ## Usage

 A full list of examples can be found in the examples folder of the git repository, these include both the Python scripts and jupyter notebook tutorials which combine the full theory with code examples.
-It should be noted however that DL_POLY HISTORY files and DL_MONTE ARCHIVE files are sizable (1-5GB) and as such we would discourage the use of notebooks and encourage using `polypy` on the HPC resource used to generate the data.
+It should be noted however that DL_POLY HISTORY files and DL_MONTE ARCHIVE files are sizable (1-5GB) and as such only short example trajectories are included in this repository.
 Notebooks are provided here to illustrate the theory but are not practicle.

 ## Installation